pclalv/crystal-key-item-randomizer/README.md

 - options to improve the Radio Tower rocket section:
   - reach out to ShockSlayer (on discord?) about adding level scaling for the rocket sections?
-  - enable rocketless, but force that lance gives only one useful key item, max
   - figure out what level people are at after the 7th gym and buff radio tower rocket levels to somewhere between their current levels and the average player level.